markmliu/the-donald-trumpet/README.md

 # Set up:
-Get API keys from twitter and create an api_keys file in same directory which declares the necessary api keys.
+Get API keys from twitter and create an `api_keys.py` file in same directory which declares the necessary api keys.
 For example:

 ~~~~